Why did NC State University implement a new time and leave tracking system?

 The adding of Comp time to your balance relies on your manager approving your time.
 The approved comp time is added to your balance after the absence management system runs, every Tuesday.

 Why can’t employees put in their own time into the system?

 NCSU decided to implement an electronic/automated time tracking system to accurately track employee workweek hours that allows the supervisor to review/approve time worked each week.

-I sometimes work second or third shifts.
-How does this work in WolfTime?
+How does adverse weather work in WolfTime?

 How do I request time off?

 How can I verify my paid time off balances?

 If I have a request for leave and I choose “Save for Later” will my supervisor be able to see the request?

 No, Your supervisor will not be able to see your saved request

 What if I’m on vacation and I decide to work some?